johnwesleyquintero/sellsmart-hub/PROJECT_STRUCTURE.md

 ## 1. Overview

 This document provides a high-level overview of the project's directory structure and key file organization principles.
-It reflects the setup for a Next.js 14 application using the App Router, TypeScript, Tailwind CSS, and Bun.
+It reflects the setup for a Next.js 14 application using the App Router, TypeScript, Tailwind CSS, and npm.

 ---